Home

 教育目標 Course Target

-日常生活中接觸可見的環境,絕大多數都是人為建造的,然而只有極少部分出自設計的圖桌。我們的山海、城市、村落、多是可見和不可見的各種力量的交流下所共同塑造。設計師應該如何在不同的身分之間轉換:創作者、居住者、社會的公民?設計師應該如何在不同的範圍尺度之間轉換:從個人、社區、城市、國家、乃至於地球村? 歷史是一個時間的大熔爐,各種人、事、物在其中攪拌旋轉,有時候我們只能抓住一些頭緒,有時候我們可以談論其中的來龍去脈。不論是建築或景觀,強調「產品」視覺風格的分類學和演化史不再能夠滿足二十一世紀的我們。無論是從社會勞動的底層,或是政治文化的上層,以及環境生態的包被滋養,這些「生產的過程」都是我們好奇探索的對象。這一門單一學期兩學分的課,嘗試在時間的進程中進行一些空間的跳躍和思想的冒險,希望能夠提供各位同學一些談論歷史和環境的基本語彙,以及參與世界創造的不同方法。Most of the visible environments we come into contact with in daily life are man-made, but only a very small part of them are designed.
-Our mountains, seas, cities, and villages are mostly shaped by the exchange of various visible and invisible forces.
-How should designers switch between different identities: creators, residents, and citizens of society?
-How should designers move between different scales: from individuals, communities, cities, countries, and even the global village?
-History is a melting pot of time, in which all kinds of people, things, and things are stirred and rotated.
-Sometimes we can only grasp some clues, and sometimes we can talk about the ins and outs.
-Whether it is architecture or landscape, the taxonomy and evolutionary history that emphasizes the visual style of "products" can no longer satisfy us in the 21st century.
-Whether it is from the bottom of social labor, or from the upper level of politics and culture, or nourished by the environment and ecology, these "production processes" are the objects of our curious exploration.
-This two-credit course in a single semester attempts to make some spatial jumps and ideological adventures in the course of time.
-It is hoped that it can provide students with some basic vocabulary for talking about history and environment, as well as different ways to participate in the creation of the world.
+日常生活中接觸可見的環境,絕大多數都是人為建造的,然而只有極少部分出自設計的圖桌。我們的山海、城市、村落、多是可見和不可見的各種力量的交流下所共同塑造。設計師應該如何在不同的身分之間轉換:創作者、居住者、社會的公民?設計師應該如何在不同的範圍尺度之間轉換:從個人、社區、城市、國家、乃至於地球村? 歷史是一個時間的大熔爐,各種人、事、物在其中攪拌旋轉,有時候我們只能抓住一些頭緒,有時候我們可以談論其中的來龍去脈。不論是建築或景觀,強調「產品」視覺風格的分類學和演化史不再能夠滿足二十一世紀的我們。無論是從社會勞動的底層,或是政治文化的上層,以及環境生態的包被滋養,這些「生產的過程」都是我們好奇探索的對象。這一門單一學期兩學分的課,嘗試在時間的進程中進行一些空間的跳躍和思想的冒險,希望能夠提供各位同學一些談論歷史和環境的基本語彙,以及參與世界創造的不同方法。Most of the environments that are visible in daily life are built by humans, but only a very small number of them are designed tables.
+Our mountains, seas, cities, villages, and many of them are shaped together through the exchange of visible and invisible forces.
+How should designers change between different identities: creators, occupants, citizens of society?
+How should designers change between different scales: from individuals, communities, cities, countries, and even global villages?
+History is a melting pot of time, with all kinds of people, things and things stirring and spinning in it.
+Sometimes we can only grasp some heads and sometimes we can discuss what comes to the dragon and go.
+Whether it is architecture or landscape, the classification and evolutionary history that emphasizes the visual style of "products" can no longer satisfy us in the twenty-first century.
+Whether it is from the bottom layer of social movement, the top layer of political and cultural, and the envelopment of environmental ecology, these "production processes" are the objects we are curious about exploring.
+This one-school two-school course tries to take some space jumps and adventures in the course of time, hoping to provide you with some basic languages about history and environment, as well as different ways to participate in the creation of the world.

 課程概述 Course Description